 Oh yea, friend and fellow blogger Leif Harum of Runaway Guide also attests to having seen a nude hiker wearing only a sombrero last time he was at Bear Mountain.

-Needless to say it’s not only scenic, there’s some great people watching that can (almost) rival NYC’s.
+Needless to say, it’s not only scenic, there are some great people watching that can (almost) rival NYC’s.

 For more suggestions on Bear Mountain State Park hiking trails, click here.